 - De-capsulation/ encapsulation of packets for IPSec and N3 tunnelling

-- Enforcing QoS corresponding to N3 packet marking, taking into account QoS requirements associated to such marking received over N2- N3 user-plane packet marking in the uplink- Local mobility anchor within untrusted non-3GPP access networks using MOBIKE per IETF RFC 4555 [57].
+- Enforcing QoS corresponding to N3 packet marking (e.g., DSCP), taking into account QoS requirements associated to such marking received over N2

+NOTE: Based on operator policy and/or regional/national regulations, the N3IWF can apply a different DSCP value to the outer ESP tunnel packet than the DSCP value of the inner IP packet.

+- Packet marking in the uplink, e.g., setting the DSCP value based on the Establishment cause, or 5QI, the Priority Level (if explicitly signalled) and optionally, the ARP priority level.

+- Local mobility anchor within untrusted non-3GPP access networks using MOBIKE per IETF RFC 4555 [57].

 - Supporting AMF selection.